 Those reading this blog on a regular basis, probably, already know that I’ve developed an issue with Hublot’s approach to design.
 Interesting and innovative a few years ago, it finally became a self-replicating entity, like a unicellular organism.
 However, there is no point in arguing about personal tastes, so I’ll skip this part and get straight to business.

 The new Baby Million is, basically, the well-known Hublot Big Bang 44 model, which is this time presented in an 18-karat white gold case, which is fully set with hundreds of different diamonds.
 And it takes a lot of highly skilled manual labor to set those stones.

-According to the Swiss watchmaker, the body of the watch, for example, is set with 88 white baguette diamonds with 219 brilliant white stones finishing the picture.
+According to the Swiss watchmaker, the white gold body, for example, is set with 88 white baguette diamonds with 219 brilliant white stones finishing the picture.
 Totaling almost 7.2 carats, the diamonds almost hurt your eyes.

-Of course, as you can see on the pictures, the use of stones was not limited just to the 44 mm body and the fixed bezel of the watch.
+Of course, as you can see on the pictures, the use of stones was not limited just to the 44 mm body and the fixed bezel.
 There are 344 white baguette diamonds and 232 brilliant white diamonds (approximately 20.7 carats) adorning the timepiece’s white gold bracelet and even a pair of precious stones decorating its chronograph push-pieces!